it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 ### Deploy Software Patches

 Third-party software on all systems is running the latest security updates provided by the software vendor.
 Latest refers to all updates which were available prior to the internal product testing of the product.

-> Ensure that software is patched until it is no longer appropriate to make changes to software prior to an election.
-After this date, manually review patches to determine if the operational risk of patching is greater than the security risk of the vulnerability the patch fixes.

 Applies to: All